 Prostitution is illegal in the Philippines, yet it is a thriving industry

 Telling a girl she made you sick is a risky business.
 They will get very upset.
 And I mean: very upset.
 That conversation can be very ugly.
-She will accuse you of making her sick, of robbing her from her income.
+She will accuse you of making her sick, of robbing her of her income.
 And maybe you did or didn’t.
 Who is to tell?
 You know your recreational time spent and she knows how many customers she had and if she missed a checkup.

 When you ask in the clinic if you should inform your partner, they just shrug, the Filipino way of saying: it is up to you.